atomvm/atomvm_packbeam/README.md

 #### Start Entrypoint

-If you are building an application that provides a start entrypoint (as opposed to a library, suitable for inclusion in another AVM file), then at least one beam module in an AVM file must contain a `start/0` entry-point, i.e., a function called `start` with arity 0.
+If you are building an application that provides a start entrypoint (as opposed to a library, suitable for inclusion in another AVM file), then at least one beam module in an AVM file must contain a `start/0` (i.e., a function called `start` with arity 0) or `main/1` entry-point.
 AtomVM will use this entry-point as the first function to execute, when starting.

+When explicitly setting the `--start` module no other module will be tagged as an entrypoint, even if multiple modules export `start/0`.

 > Note.
 It is conventional, but not required, that the first beam file in an AVM file contains the `start/0` entry-point.
-AtomVM will use the first BEAM file that contains an exported `start/0` function as the entry-point for the application.

-If your application has multiple modules with exported `start/0` functions, you may use the `--start <module>`  (alternatively, `-s <module>`) option to specify the module you would like placed first in your AVM file.
+If your application has multiple modules with exported `start/0` functions, or you are creating an escript with a `main/1`, you may use the `--start <module>`  (alternatively, `-s <module>`) option to specify the entrypoint module.
 The `<module>` parameter should be the module name (without the `.beam` suffix, e.g., `main`).

 A previously created AVM file file may be supplied as input (including the same file specified as output, for example).
 The contents of any input AVM files will be included in the output AVM file.
 For example, if you are building a library of BEAM files (for example, none of which contain a `start/0` entry-point), you may want to archive these into an AVM file, which can be used for downstream applications.